Location: Northeastern British Columbia, approximately 63 kilometers Southeast of Tumbler Ridge,

 8. There are several hikes, plus other waterfalls to

 see in the Murray River FSR area.
 For example, a side road at the 21.4 k

 Barbour Falls, while Greg Duke

-Trail begins at 44.1 km mark.
+is at the 48 km mark.
 Get a map of hiking trails around

 Tumbler Ridge (available at information centres in various towns in